-This about a 10 to 15 minute walk from the central Bodleian area where the original Bodleian Library (aka the Old Bod), the Radcliffe Camera, and the Weston Library (formerly the New Bodleian) are grouped near Broad St.
+This is about a 10 to 15 minute walk from the central Bodleian area off Broad where the original Bodleian Library (aka the Old Bod), the Radcliffe Camera, and the Weston Library (formerly the New Bodleian) are grouped.

 Welcome to Alumni & Visiting Researchers

-Should you wish to use the Law Library please complete the formalities required to get a Bodleian Reader's Card in the Weston Library, Broad Street.
+Should you wish to use the Law Library please complete the formalities required to get a Bodleian Reader's Card at the Central Admissions Office on the ground floor of the Weston Library, Broad Street.
 The Law Library is committed to supporting academic research, but cannot admit new or visiting readers by issuing reader's cards or temporary passes.

 Note: For licensing reasons, most legal databases are only available to holders of an Oxford Single Sign On